 - Inpatient care—in a psychiatric hospital or the psychiatric unit of a hospital, usually for no more than 30 days

 Within those three categories are more subtle differences.
 Let’s take a look at each of the types of mental health treatment and how they support teens.

+#### Updated

+- Inpatient care—in a psychiatric hospital or the psychiatric unit of a hospital, usually for no more than 30 days

+Within those three categories are more subtle differences.
+Let’s take a look at each of the mental health treatment options and how they support teens.